whyyouj/trader-pro-/README.md

 ## Contribution

 Any suggestions, recommendations or contributions are welcome.
-Also, if you see any bad practices in code, kindly pointing it out.
+Also, if you see any bad practices in code, kindly point it out.